buhowski/react-typescript/README.md

+## This project is looking for investment or any help with development and promotion.
+If you're interested in collaborating, feel free to contact me!

 # Pitch

 I have a great desire to create a social platform (mobile application and web service) for potential development in Ukraine with the ability to go global.
 It's a new space of endless possibilities, a fresh air of freedom, a multifunctional product for creating anything you want, from technological innovation to personal improvement, all the best of everything in one place!